UO-BGMP/deduper-goodez/Part1.md

 ### Defining the problem

-When PCR is used to amplify sequency libraries, it is important to consider how this introduces bias in the abundance of different sequences.
+When PCR is used to amplify sequence libraries, it is important to consider how this introduces bias in the abundance of different sequences.
 One way to avoid this bias during library preparation is to label the molecules with unique molecular identifiers (UMIs) before performing PCR.
 This allows us to recognize which reads are amplicons so we can discard them.
 In addition to the UMIs, PCR duplicates can also be recognized within a SAM file after aligning the reads.
 There are a few clues in SAM files which suggest duplication:

 * Duplicate reads should have **identical `POS` values** (left-most starting position), provided there is no sequencing error causing the position to shift slightly
      * This can be corrected with information from the `CIGAR` string
 * Duplicate reads should be **located on the same chromosome** (3rd field of SAM file)
 * As mentioned before, duplicate reads should be labeled with **identical UMIs**, provided there is no sequencing error within the UMI